Dosage Form: tablet

 Indications and Usage for Glipizide Tablets

-Glipizide Tablets, USP are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.
+Glipizide Tablets are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 SPECIAL WARNING ON INCREASED RISK OF CARDIOVASCULAR MORTALITY